Facilitators at Otago Polytechnic

 is a Lecturer at the College of Enterprise and Development at Otago Polytechnic.
 Phil's main area of focus is teaching undergraduate marketing.
 He also supervises and assesses post graduate qualifications for the Capable and Design programmes.
 Before this he worked at the University of Otago Business School for 12 years.
 He has published in of peer reviewed journals and presented at international conferences.
 His industry background includes hospitality, tourism and associated service firms.
 Liberated from a friend’s blog this quote encapsulates his approach: "I'm always on the lookout for wisdom.
 I collect it.
 My hope is that a little rubs off on me.
 The great thing is, there's more wisdom than I can ever find, so it's a pretty secure job.
 As I get older, I may be able to contribute as well as collect.
 Mashup a little of what I've collected into something new.
 Add it to the commons.
 Expand wealth."

-is an Online Learning Designer at Otago Polytechnic Online.
-Clair has eighteen years teaching experience, carried out in a wide variety of institutions in difference contexts.
-Claire holds a Master of Arts and Postgraduate Diploma in E-Learning and has first hand experience in learning online.
+is a member of the Learning and Teaching Development team at Otago Polytechnic, and a Senior Fellow of the UK's Higher Education Academy.
+Claire has more than twenty years' teaching experience, carried out in a wide variety of institutions in different contexts, in New Zealand, France, and the UK.
+Her qualifications include a Master of Arts, and a Postgraduate Diploma in E-Learning, and she has first-hand experience in learning online.
 Claire is passionate about adult education.

 is an online learning designer at Otago Polytechnic.
 Previously he has worked in adventure tourism, military training and event management.
 In his current role he project manages course and programme redesign across a range of subject areas and learning platforms.
 He holds the Project Management Institute accreditation as a Project Management Professional (PMP).